 How Does Anti-Aliasing Work?

 The GPU produces this 2D image by taking the camera’s perspective and sketching what it observes.
 This implies that it will generate an image representing the 3D objects by utilizing pixels.
-Sometimes, it’s just too challenging to portray those 3D assets the way they’re supposed to look.
+Sometimes, it’s just too challenging to portray those 3D assets the way they’re supposed to appear.

 Type in anti-aliasing.